lucendio/lecture-devops-infos/faq.md

 #### 7. Which AWS services are supported with the AWS Academy program?

 Please refer to [this document](./.assets/AWS-Academy-Learner-Lab_Foundational-Services_20211002.pdf) in order to find out which services are available in an AWS Academy account.
+Alternatively, you may find these information in mentioned in *6.8*.
 Furthermore, please be aware that all services are located in the `us-east-1` or `us-west-2` regions, hence hosted outside of the european jurisdiction (no GDPR etc.).

 #### 8. Which public DNS provider offers free domain registration and allows automated record creation?